QuantumPL/site/content/publication/Rennela2020/index.md

   is embedded inside the host language.
 Our categorical semantics for the host language is standard, and involves cartesian closed categories and monads.
 We interpret the circuit language not in an ordinary category, but in a category that is enriched in the host category.
+We show that this structure is also related to linear/non-linear models.
 As an extended example, we recall an earlier result that the category of W*-algebras is dcpo-enriched, and we use this model to extend the circuit language with some recursive types.
-publication: '*The Thirty-Third Conference on the Mathematical Foundations of Programming Semantics (MFPS XXXIII)*'
+publication: '*Logical Methods in Computer Science*'
-doi: 10.1016/j.entcs.2018.03.027
+doi: 10.23638/LMCS-16(1:30)2020
 ---
-See also the later version: [[Rennela2020](../Rennela2020)]
+Expands and develops upon [[Rennela2018](../Rennela2018)]